FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 post_id: outer-products
 ---

-I cannot speak for the Linear Algebra education of other's in university, merely my own.
-However, despite getting what I thought was a good upbringing in Linear Algebra, there was one topic that was missing: **outer products**.
+I cannot speak to other's Linear Algebra education in university, merely my own.
+However, despite getting what I thought was a good upbringing in Linear Algebra, there was one topic that was missing: **_outer products_**.

+Frankly, I rarely hear about outer products in the (machine learning) research I read, and I barely remember them being taught in the classroom.
+Perhaps for other people outer products were a casual mention in class.
+Alternatively, maybe there a inadvertent research bias that diminishes their impact.
+Or maybe outer products are just flat-out not useful for people's work.
+My goal with this blog post is to try and reverse this bias.

-Perhaps this is a casual mention, as it was in my classes, or perhaps they just don't get the same sort of appreciation that inner products to.
-But as I've grown to know them more, and integrate their "dual view" into more of my analysis, I believe that they have become a fundemental piece of my knowledge of Linear Algebra.
+Despite the relationship (or lack-there-of) society has to the inner product's strange cousin, outer products have been increasingly on my mind.
+As I've grown to know them more and integrate their "dual view" into more of my analysis, they have increasingly become a fundamental piece of my thought processes and intuition surrounding Linear Algebra (and Deep Learning, as a result).

-These days, I think it's almost always worth considering the meaning of the outer product dual for any LA problem.
-Perhaps, if I get the opportunity to teach some undergraduates Linear Algebra in the future, I will design my course to have outer products on similar footing as inner products.
+These days, I think it's almost always worth considering the meaning of the outer product dual for any Linear Algebra problem or theorem.
+Perhaps, if I get the opportunity to teach an undergraduate course in Linear Algebra in the future, I will design my course to have outer products on similar footing as inner products.
 For now, I have to resign myself to motivating _you_ through _this blog post_ why outer products are worth thinking about.

+**In this blog post, I hope to:**
+1. Give you an introduction to **outer products** (and a small refresher on inner products)
+2. Reframe some of your existing Linear Algebra knowledge in the context of outer products
+3. Prove a tiny Deep Learning theorem leveraging outer products

 ### Table of Contents
 {:.no_toc}